luismjr/luismjr/README.md

 ## 👋 About Me
-I am a third-year computer science student at the University of Alberta, passionate about exploring building innovative solutions using software, data, and AI!
+I am a third-year computer science student at the University of Alberta, passionate about exploring and building innovative solutions using software, data, and AI!

 ## 🚀 What i'm up to
 - Currently building a Android application to help users track, share, and analyze their moods